Jan200101/blog/content/posts/discrete-gpu-linux.md

 <sup>If there is any system you would like to see supported, feel free to reach out to me on Discord: **jan200101**</sup>

 Fedora users can make use of this [COPR Repository](https://copr.fedorainfracloud.org/coprs/sentry/switcheroo-control_discrete/) to test these changes via the `switcherooctl` command
-The [Bazzite](https://bazzite.gg/) distrobution graciously ships these changes in their stable repository so users of it can already test these changes.
+The [Bazzite](https://bazzite.gg/) distrobution graciously ships these changes in their stable repository so users of it can already test them.

 I want to thank hadess and jadahl for trying their best to keep switcheroo-control going and a dozen other people for enduring my inane rants on the subject.
 I hope these changes will improve the Desktop Linux experience going forward, making it more viable to more people to daily drive.